-The AC line power connection to the TWTA is made through an IEC-320 16A connector on the rear panel.
-The connector is provided with a bracket that can be used to secure the mating plug from accidental withdrawal.
-The power cord must be 3-wire, with conductors of 12-gauge or heavier.
+AC line power connection to the TWTA is made at the AC inlet J1, which is a female IEC-320 16A connector.
+The connector is provided with a bracket that can be used to secure the plug from accidental withdrawal.
+A line cord suitable for the type of AC outlet used, and consistent with local electrical codes, must be obtained to mate with J1.
+Minimum wire size recommended for the line cord is 1.5 mm (16 AWG).

 Units are provided with an unterminated 3-wire cord.
-To use this line cord, it should be terminated with a suitable plug to a 190 to 260 VAC 50-60 Hz single-phase source as follows:
+To use this line cord it should be terminated with a suitable plug to a 190 to 260 VAC 50-60 Hz. single-phase source as follows:

-Colo Color
+Color Function

 International Harmonized North American

 Brown Black Line

 Blue White Neutral

 Yellow/Green Green Safety Ground